fleck/locust-grove/Plumbing and HVAC.md

 - **Fixture Branch Lines (In-room to Fixture):**
     - Hot: 3/8" supply to each fixture.
     - Cold: 1/2" supply to each fixture.
+- **Sound Control:** Insulate waste lines for sound control.
+- **Pipe Insulation:** Insulate hot water lines.

+## General Notes
+- **Venting:** Dryer, kitchen, and bathroom venting shall exhaust to the outside of the building and be equipped with a back draft damper.
+- **Waterproofing:** Install waterproof gypsum board at all water splash areas to minimum 84" above shower drains.